 How We Test Ecommerce Website Builders for Businesses

-We tested eight market-leading ecommerce website builders to evaluate them in terms of functionality, usability, accuracy, and aesthetics so we can make the most useful recommendations to UK businesses.
+We've tested and researched 16 market-leading website builders, evaluating their functionality, usability, integrations and customer support so we can make the most useful recommendations to businesses

-Our rigorous testing process means these products have been scored and rated in seven main categories of investigation and 47 subcategories – in fact, we covered 341 areas of investigation in total.
-We then gave each category score a ‘relevance weighting' to ensure the product's final score perfectly reflects the needs and requirements of Expert Market readers – and that's our product testing algorithm in a nutshell!
+Our rigorous testing process means these products have been scored and rated in seven main categories of investigation and 33 subcategories.
+We then gave each category score a ‘relevance weighting' to ensure the product's final score perfectly reflects the needs and requirements of Expert Market readers.

-Website Features: the capabilities and functionalities offered by an ecommerce website builder, e.g. blog functionality, SEO capability, and marketing capacity.
+- Website features: the capabilities and functionalities offered by a website builder, e.g. blog functionality, SEO capability, marketing capacity, and AI tools.

-Design: the aesthetic appeal and visual layout of a website created using the website builder.
-It encompasses aspects such as page templates and customisable themes.
+- Design functionality: the aesthetic appeal and visual layout of a website created using a website builder.
+It encompasses aspects such as page templates, customisable themes, and content display tools (accordions, tabs, etc.)

-Ease of Use: how user-friendly and intuitive an ecommerce website builder is for people with varying levels of technical expertise.
+- Ease of use: how user-friendly and intuitive a website builder is for people with varying levels of technical expertise.

-Value for Money: the balance between the cost of an ecommerce website builder and the benefits it provides.
+- Value for money: the balance between the cost of a website builder and the benefits it provides.
 It considers factors such as pricing plans, subscription models, and available features.

-Help and Support: the assistance and resources available to users when they encounter issues or need guidance while using an ecommerce website builder.
+- Help and support: the assistance and resources available to users when they encounter issues or need guidance while using a website builder.
 This can include tutorials, knowledge bases, and email or chat support.

 Expert verdict